Innovation-Information-Initiative/Innovation-Data-Processing-Scripts/README.md

-# I3 Shared Data Cleaning Scripts
+# I3 Shared Data Processing Scripts

-This is shared repository for data cleaning scripts, with a focus on innovation-related data.
+This is shared repository for data processing scripts, with a focus on innovation-related data.
+'Processing' in this context could refer to a number of different operations, including (but not limited to):
+	* normalisation
+	* disambiguation and entity reconciliation
+	* web scraping
+	* parsing web-scraped data
+	* transformation/merging different datasets together
+	* standardising datasets
+	* deduplication
 If you have some code you'd like to submit, please read our [contribution guidelines](./contributing.md), and make a pull request using a [pull request template](./docs/pull_request_template).

 ## Using the code